martin-g/avro-website/README.md

 Once you've made your working copy of the site repo, from the repo root folder, run:

 ```
-hugo server
+hugo server --navigateToChanged
 ```

 ## Running a container locally

-You can run docsy-example inside a [Docker](https://docs.docker.com/) container, the container runs with a volume bound to the `docsy-example` folder.
+You can run avro-website inside a [Docker](https://docs.docker.com/) container, the container runs with a volume bound to the `avro-website` folder.
 This approach doesn't require you to install any dependencies other than [Docker Desktop](https://www.docker.com/products/docker-desktop) on Windows and Mac, and [Docker Compose](https://docs.docker.com/compose/install/)